Inspiration and advice for your building project

 (MORE: Open Plan Living)

-If you live in a Conservation Area your permitted development rights – extensions and alterations that do not require planning permission – are restricted.
+If you live in a Conservation Area your Permitted Development (PD) rights – extensions and alterations that do not require planning permission – are restricted.
 Each local authority has its own policy for Conservation Areas but generally the basis of the policy is to prevent the loss of character of the Conservation Area.

 Consequently planning is required for the addition of dormer windows or any other change to the shape or height of the existing roof, including the addition of Velux rooflights if they face the highway.
 This means that attic conversions will almost always require planning permission in a Conservation Area.